Chapter 6: In the Wilds by the Xap'yu

 What a strange new pair of friends those two were!

 Back at Orron, it had been as much a shock as a gift to Jyevodirr when R’vag and Rraos bonded far faster than he could have imagined.
-Apparently, both loved wealth and splendour just as much as all the greasy money grubbers of the empire.
-In fact, during the entirety of the ten days they had spent at Orron after the incident, all Rraos and R’vag wanted to do was spend money in some way – that, after Rraos had himself warned against spending carelessly!
+Apparently, both loved wealth and splendour just as much as all the greasy money-grubbers of the empire.
+In fact, during the entirety of the ten days they had spent at Orron after the incident, all Rraos and R’vag wanted to do was spend money in some way – this, after Rraos had himself warned against spending carelessly!

 Jyevodirr had observed them silently for many days at first, choosing to believe in his friends.
-He had kept quiet when Rraos tried his best, and failed, to get an exclusive luxury carriage to travel the Moyegan in.
+He had kept quiet when Rraos tried, and failed, to get an exclusive luxury carriage to travel the Moyegan in.
 He had also not protested much when Rraos went back to his mother and shamelessly pursued the matter.
 Even when all desperate measures had failed, and R’vag convinced Rraos to spend money on women, his calmness had not forsaken him.

 But R’vag and Rraos did not stop there.
 The month turned into the next, and nearly ten days were spent in crazed opulence.
 The money crazed duo did not stop.
 Only then had Jyevodirr let anger guide him.